Q. What is the quickest way to get to the St. Maximilian Retreat House from Toronto?

 Q. How many cars can be parked on the property?

 A. The property has a driveway which can accommodate up to 4 regular passenger vehicles.
 There are signs separating the entrance way from the recreational and service areas of the property.
 For safety reasons, all vehicles must not enter beyond the signs.
 Vehicles should never park on Lake Road for more than a few moments.

 Q. How is the water?

 A. The water source is a drilled well located on the property.
 The groundwater in this region contains above average concentrations of dissolved iron.
-Our water system filters all well water before it is dispensed in the kitchen and bathroom.
-In general, we discourage the use of water for direct consumption or drinking even after boiling.
+Our water system filters all water before it is dispensed in the kitchen and bathrooms.
+We discourage the use of water for direct consumption.
 It is perfectly fine to use the water for showering, washing food, and general cleaning.
 In the past, the well water has been used for boiling corn, cleaning vegetables and fish with no health effects.

 Q. Can I swim in the lake?